 This does not mean encouraging unhealthy eating, piling on the gifts or letting the grandchildren rule the roost.
 But those are the behaviors that we most strongly associate with spoiling.

 If you tend to indulge your grandchildren with sugary treats, lots of toys or permission to bend the rules, you should know that this behavior can have serious consequences.
-Read on for a fuller explanation and some quotations from parents about how they feel about their children being spoiled.
+Read on for a fuller explanation and some quotations from parents about how they feel about grandparents spoiling grandchildren.

 Super Shopper Grandparents

 When grandparents enjoy shopping and giving things to the grandchildren, parental reactions may range from appreciation to outrage.
-Here are some of the ways that grandparents may go wrong:
+Here are some of the ways that grandparents may go wrong when giving gifts:

 - They buy too many things for the grandchildren.
 In addition to other objections, parents may not have room for the number of items purchased by the grandparents.
 "My son's closet and five storage containers are bursting at the seams!"